-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such borneol are thought to target the Spleen, the Heart and the Lung.
-In TCM the Spleen assists with digestion, blood coagulation and fluid metabolism in the body.
-In addition to regulating blood flow, the Heart is believed to be the store of the "spirit" which basically refers to someone's vitality.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
+In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Borneol possesses significant central and peripheral antinociceptive activity; it has also anti-inflammatory activity.1